Nusdeh Yoh - Our Story Begins…

 Nusdeh Yoh means "House of the Future".
 The Nusdeh Yoh school is a place where we nurture our beautiful children.
 We practice our living cultures and foster pride in where we come from.
 We pull together as the ancestors of this land did.
 We work well together for our generation and those yet to come.

 Welcome to Nusdeh Yoh Elementary – House of the Future!
-We would like to acknowledge that we are on the traditional territory of the Lheidli T'enneh – it is here that we do our work, and honour the culture and history of their nation.
+We would like to acknowledge that we are on the unceded ancestral lands of the Lheidli T'enneh – it is here that we do our work, and honour the culture and history of their nation.

 My name is Liza Arnold and I am excited for another great year as Principal at Nusdeh Yoh.
 We have undergone a physical transformation